KripKrop72724/Pagasys/README.md

 an optional `DATABASE_URL` if present, which takes precedence and should include `sslmode=require`.

+### Runtime tuning

+Static files are collected during the Docker image build, so rebuild the image after modifying assets.
+Gunicorn starts with three workers and a 60 second timeout by default; adjust `GUNICORN_WORKERS` and `GUNICORN_TIMEOUT` to suit your deployment.
+Monitor memory usage during startup and under load with tools like `docker stats` or `memory_profiler` and optimise routines or increase container memory limits as needed.

 ## API Endpoints

 All resources expose standard RESTful endpoints using DRF viewsets: